Great Aer Lingus Business Class Availability: Fly to Dublin All Year from 50K Points!

 And that's a win for travelers looking to redeem some miles for a seat in Aer Lingus business class.
 There are plenty of options to book, including:

-Whether you pay 50,000 miles or 60,000 miles each way depends on when you're heading for the Emerald Isle:
+If you're using Avios, whether you pay 50,000 miles or 60,000 miles each way depends on when you're heading for the Emerald Isle:

 british airways aer lingus biz class